IRA Contribution Limits

 The best way to avoid this is to pay attention to your contributions and familiarize yourself with the contribution limits that apply.

-Fortunately, once an account holder has made the mistake, they can still correct it by withdrawing the excess contribution and earnings by the income tax returns due date.
+Fortunately, once an account holder has made the mistake, they can still correct it by withdrawing the excess contribution and earnings by the income tax return due date.
 If returns have already been filed, amended returns can be filed showing the effect of the withdrawal within the period of extension (October of the tax year).

 But it’s important to note that if this withdrawal takes place before the account holder is 59 1/2, there will be a 10% tax for early withdrawal.